Welcome to UNE Law School

 Since its establishment in 1993, the School of Law at the University of New England has developed an important position in Australia's legal and scholarly community.
-As the country's largest and most experienced distance provider of legal education with world standard research, the School of Law provides opportunities to undertake Australian legal studies for people living anywhere on the continent and beyond, who might otherwise lack these opportunities.
+As the country's largest and most experienced distance provider of legal education with world standard research, the School provides opportunities to undertake Australian legal studies for people living anywhere on the continent and beyond, who might otherwise lack these opportunities.
 It boasts exceptionally high levels of satisfaction from its students, who acknowledge that their success is largely due to the opportunities that they would not have had without UNE's School of Law.
-Two unsolicited quotes from successful alumni well illustrate this fact:

 The School of Law also provides a unique, supportive face-to-face teaching environment, with small class sizes and committed teachers for those students who are able to study on the UNE campus at Armidale.